 Joe Montana Bio And Facts

 Joe Montana is often regarded as one of the greatest quarterbacks in NFL history.
-He played the majority of his career (13 yrs) with the San Francisco 49ers.
-Montana led the 49ers to 4 Super Bowls, winning Super Bowl MVP 3 times.
+He played the majority of his career (13 out of 15 total years) with the San Francisco 49ers.
+Montana led the 49ers to four Super Bowl victories, winning Super Bowl MVP three times.
 He also won league MVP twice.
-He is well known for his late game heroics and leading dramatic comebacks.
+He is well-known for his late-game heroics and for leading dramatic comebacks, a trait for which he earned his famous nickname, “the Comeback Kid.”

-Attending Notre Dame, Montana played three years; an injury kept him out of his sophomore season.
-There were questions regarding Montana's arm strength coming out of college and in the 1979 draft Montana was taken by the 49ers at the end of the 3rd round.
+Attending Notre Dame, Montana played three years as a college football quarterback, though an injury kept him out of his sophomore season.
+There were questions regarding Montana’s arm strength coming out of college, and in the 1979 NFL Draft, Montana was taken by the 49ers at the end of the third round.

-The play style of Joe Montana fit perfectly with 49ers head coach Bill Walsh's West Coast offense.
+The play style of Joe Montana fit perfectly with 49ers head coach Bill Walsh’s West Coast Offense.
 This scheme involved passing more than running, safer throws, and utilizing running backs and tight ends as receivers.
-Montana played alongside weapons such as Jerry Rice, Dwight Clark, Roger Craig, and Russ Francis.
+Montana played alongside all-time great weapons such as Jerry Rice, Dwight Clark, Roger Craig, and Russ Francis.

 - Education: University of Notre Dame